CodecoolGlobal/tech-interview-workbook-WailGree/docs/module_oop.md

 **Pooling:**<br>
 Database connections are finite and expensive and can take a disproportionately long time to create relative to the operations performed on them.
 It is very inefficient for an application to create and close a database connection whenever it needs to update a database.
 Connection pooling is a technique designed to alleviate this problem.
 A pool of database connections is created and then shared among the applications that need to access the database.
 When an application needs database access, it requests a connection from the pool.
 When it is finished, it returns the connection to the pool, where it becomes available for use by other applications.
 This approach encourages the practice of opening a connection in an application only when needed, and closing it as soon as the work is done, rather than holding a connection open for the entire life of the application.
 In this manner, a relatively small number of connections can service a large number of requests.

 In a client–server architecture, on the other hand, a persistent connection is typically used so that server state can be managed.
-This "state" includes server-side cursors, connection-specific functional settings, and so on.
-Examples to connect to db: Psycopg2 in Python and JDBC in Java.
+This "state" includes server-side cursors, connection-specific functional settings, and so on.Examples to connect to db: Psycopg2 in Python and JDBC in Java.

 #### What do you know about database normalization?
 Database normalization is the process of structuring a relational database in accordance with a series of so-called normal forms in order to reduce data redundancy and improve data integrity.
 Normalization entails organizing the columns (attributes) and tables (relations) of a database to ensure that their dependencies are properly enforced by database integrity constraints.